tomcircuit/hd6309sbc/Hardware/CPLD/readme.txt

-This set of design files implements the glue logic for the HD6309 Singleboard Computer v1.0
+This set of design files implements the glue logic for the HD6309 Singleboard Computer

+CPLD VERSION v1.3

-Target device is Altera EPM7128SLI in 84 pin PLCC Development tool is Altera Quartus web edition
+Target device is Altera EPM7128SLI in 84 pin PLCC Development tool is Altera Quartus web edition v11

 As present, all planned functions have been implemented: